 24. Pics from around Antalya and goodbye Turkey

 Antalya is a lovely city to visit.
 The people are friendly and the food and accommodation are both reasonably priced, especially for a coastal tourist area.
 Here are pics from around the place.
+We were there off season so that probably helped.

 For some reason, a few streets in the area had umbrellas hanging everywhere.